What is a noun?

 Honesty, truth, pleasure, thought.

-Use of abstract noun in sentences
+Use of abstract nouns in sentences

 - Everyone loves him for his bravery.
 (Bravery refers to the quality of a person.
 It is called abstract noun)